...

 Living apart from your spouse

 Some people fall into the trap of thinking that if they separate themselves from their spouse for a period the marriage will sort of just end on its own.
 I don’t know if these folks have thought through what they are doing but I’ve encountered enough people in my years as an attorney who falls into this category to believe that it requires some mention here in this FAQ.
-You do not automatically get divorced just because you have lived apart from your spouse for a period you consider to be “long enough.”
+Simply living apart from your spouse for a certain period doesn’t automatically result in divorce.
 By the same token, there is no such thing as legal separation in a Texas divorce.
 You can separate yourself from your spouse- physically, emotionally, and financially- but you cannot end the marriage by your actions of moving out.

-When you consider living apart from your spouse, you find yourself in a situation where you can impact how your property is divided in the divorce.
-Texas is a community property state which means that there is an opportunity for you and your spouse to divide up property that was acquired during your marriage.
+Living apart from your spouse gives you the opportunity to influence how your property is divided in the divorce.
+Texas being a community property state means you and your spouse have the opportunity to divide property acquired during your marriage.
 A just and right division is the basis under which a family court judge must seek to divide the property if you and your spouse cannot agree on a method to do so yourselves.
 Note that a just and right division does not necessarily mean a 50/50 split of the property.
-Rather, a host of different factors and circumstances unique to your life will be considered by the judge before dividing up your property between you and your spouse.
+Instead, the judge will consider a variety of factors and circumstances unique to your life before dividing your property between you and your spouse.

 If you display diligence in attempting to locate your spouse, then it is likely that you can specify and prove in your divorce petition that you are filing for divorce based on the fault ground of living apart.
 In asking the judge to allow you to serve your spouse via substitute service you would need to tell him or her of your circumstances related to living apart from your spouse as well as the efforts that you have undertaken to serve him or her with notice.
 If you have documented your steps dutifully and enough time has passed then you can get the divorce moving via substitute service and walk away with all of the property in your possession.